ECS153/final-project-12am/README.md

         - Train inited person data: go to `[LOCAL_HOST]/train`

     2. Testing:
-        - Go to `[LOCAL_HOST]`, type the owner name of the trained data and upload a video from desktop
+        - Go to `[LOCAL_HOST]/upload`, type the owner name of the trained data and upload a video from desktop
         - Run the liveness and facial reocognition APIs by naviagting to `[LOCAL_HOST]/detect`
         - Check the browser for the detection result
         - "True" means the video is lively and the faces detected belong to the authenticated user